 Setting User Permissions

-Some StatusGator plans allow multiple users in a single organization to access and manage your StatusGator dashboard.
+Some StatusGator plans allow multiple users in a single organization to access and manage your StatusGator board.
 Use this feature to delegate management of your vendor monitoring to certain teams.
 Each department might have one or two users who have StatusGator accounts in order to choose services to monitor, configure notification preferences, and set up filters.

 StatusGator Roles and Permissions